 - Provide your insurance carrier with lower risk assessments, lowering your premiums

-Several NFPA guidelines, including 17, 17a and 96, address the maintenance of commercial cooking equipment and restaurant fire suppression systems.
-Semi-annually, you are required to have a qualified fire protection technician inspect and test the entire kitchen suppression system, including but not limited to:
+Several NFPA guidelines, including 17, 17a, and 96, address the maintenance of commercial cooking equipment and restaurant fire suppression systems.
+Semi-annually, you are required to have a qualified fire protection technician inspect and test the entire kitchen suppression system.
+This includes, but is not limited to:

 - Terminal fuse link on detection line is cut

 - Appliance and nozzle line-up has proper coverage

 - Cylinder is inspected for corrosion

 - System activated alarm, if applicable

 - The extinguishing system is in its proper location

 - Manual indicators and seals are intact